Alper1718/ChatApp_Which_Is_More_Secure_Than_E-Devlet_System/README.md

-I wasted countless hours trying to get the code working.
-I am switching to Java.
+I hate Python, Java is the best after HTML.